 Where possible staff should take care to prepare medication correctly.
 If too much medication is drawn into a syringe the remainder (amount above the required dose) should be returned to the bottle before administration.
-If only a half tablet is administered the remainder should be returned to the bottle or packaging for future administration depending on the composition of the medication as set out in the PIL guidance.
+If only a half tablet is administered the remainder should be returned to the bottle or packaging for future administration.

-If a course of medication has been completed or medication is date expired, it will be returned to the pharmacy for disposal.
-Returns are documented by medical staff.
+If a course of medication has been completed or medication is date expired it will be returned to the parent/guardian for disposal.